-Building Permits in South Africa is expected to be 8500000.00 ZAR Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Building Permits in South Africa to stand at 9500000.00 in 12 months time.
-In the long-term, the South Africa Building Plans Passed is projected to trend around 9600000.00 ZAR Thousand in 2020, according to our econometric models.
+Building Permits in South Africa is expected to be 9700000.00 ZAR Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa Building Plans Passed is projected to trend around 9400000.00 ZAR Thousand in 2023 and 9800000.00 ZAR Thousand in 2024, according to our econometric models.